alpha-egg/Notes/托福/口语/Task 2.md

 阅读 2 + 听力 8
 ### 阅读

-1. The reading passage describes a notice about doing/ that +because
+1. The reading passage describes a notice about doing/ that +because ...
+2.

 ### 听力

-1. In the listening passage the man/w
+1. In the listening passage the man/woman thinks ... / agrees or disagrees with the statement that...
+2. The first reason she/he gives is that...